 The Anglo-Saxon name Acourt comes from when the family resided at the court, a phrase which may have indicated either a large mansion or a tribunal.
 The prefix A was often dropped by the 13th century, when many branches of the family became known as Court.
 Some historians have suggested that certain variations of the name may be nicknames derived from the Old French and Old English word curt, meaning short or truncated.
 However, time has confused the different derivations, and it is now extremely difficult to tell which is appropriate to a given family or situation.

 The surname Acourt was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Acourt family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

-Important Dates for the Acourt family
+Early History of the Acourt family

 Acourt Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Acourt include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Acourt family (pre 1700)